 1. Understand the Job Requirements

 It's important to understand what sort of excel skills are required by your potential employer.
-Are they expecting advanced analytical capabilities or very basic excel abilities?
+Are they expecting advanced analytical capabilities or very basic Excel abilities?
 This information can help remove some anxiety around the assessment, and you'll know exactly what to practice.
 Read the job description closely and don't hesitate to ask the hiring manager for a detailed job description if it's not available.

 2. Practice